Cavoodle Pet Road Test

-Many Cavoodle pups are born with long, soft floppy ears, large brows and a compact, round face – giving the dog an eternal puppy appearance.
-However, if you’re interested in purchasing a designer dog, be aware that a great deal of variability can occur amongst the pups.
-Although all are undoubtedly very cute, not all dogs will look alike.
-Variation amongst the litter is influenced by the genetic contribution of each parent so some pups will appear more Poodle-like, others more like a Cavalier.
+Although they are all undoubtedly very cute, not all dogs will look alike.
+Variation amongst the litter is influenced by the genetic contribution of each parent.
+Some pups will appear more Poodle-like and others more like a Cavalier.

 Adults will range in height from 30-35 cm (12-15′), the smaller size an influence from the Cavalier contribution.

-Following on from the success of the Spoodle (a Cocker Spaniel x Poodle), breeders of the Cavoodle set out to bring out the best of the Cavalier and Poodle breeds and produce an intelligent, compact and healthy little animal with a wonderful temperament.
+Following on from the success of the Spoodle (a Cocker Spaniel x Poodle).
+Cavoodle breeders set out to bring out the best of the Cavalier and Poodle breeds and produce an intelligent, compact and healthy little animal with a wonderful temperament.

 Cavoodles are usually quite intelligent but they are not as biddable as many other breeds.
 That is, during training they may not wish to comply with your commands.

 Fun and positive reinforcement is the key to success, not strong discipline.
 Your puppy may be 9-12 months old before the penny drops that co-operation with their owner is the key to a happy life.